2012 Republican Party presidential primaries: Super Tuesday (March 6)

-Super Tuesday 2012 took place March 6 when the most simultaneous state presidential primary elections was held in the United States.
+Super Tuesday 2012 took place March 6, when the most simultaneous state presidential primary elections was held in the United States.
 This election cycle's edition of Super Tuesday, where 17.1 percent of all delegates was allocated, was considerably smaller than the 2008 edition, where 41.5 percent of all delegates was allocated (twenty-one states with 901 delegates).
-In 2012 delegates were allocated in primaries in seven states and their sixty five congressional districts together with binding caucuses in two states.
+In 2012, delegates were allocated in primaries in seven states and their sixty five congressional districts together with binding caucuses in two states.

-North Dakota did not allocate any delegates at their caucuses, but had a consultative straw poll that the NDGOP leadership was required to use as a basic for making a party recommended slate of delegates.
+North Dakota did not allocate any delegates at their caucuses, but had a consultative straw poll that the NDGOP leadership was required to use as a basis for making a party recommended slate of delegates.
 The persons on this slate was elected delegates at the April 1 state convention.
 According to Santorum and Paul supporters the slate was not as required based on the straw poll, but gave Romney a large majority of the delegates.
 The elected delegates have stated that they will divide up in such a way they reflect the caucus result, even if that means to vote for a candidate other than the one they support.

 Romney secured more than half of the delegates available on Super Tuesday but did not secure his status as the inevitable nominee.
-Gingrich pursued a "southern strategy", winning his home state of Georgia, and even though Santorum carried 3 states, he did not win them with a large enough margin to secure his status as the Not-Romney candidate.
+Gingrich pursued a "southern strategy", winning his home state of Georgia, and even though Santorum carried three states, he did not win them with a large enough margin to secure his status as the Not-Romney candidate.
 In the weeks leading up to March 6, both Gingrich and Santorum experienced ballot problems.
 The biggest issue was failing to appear on the Virginia primary ballot, leaving that race to Romney and Paul.
 With only two candidates on the ballot, Paul won 40 percent of the votes and carried one of Virginia's eleven congressional districts.

 Santorum had also failed to submit full or any delegate slates in nine of Ohio's congressional districts making him unable to win all delegates in those districts.
-The state became the big battleground of Super Tuesday and its delegates were split between Romney and Santorum, who won three congressional districts where he didn't have a full slate.
+The state became the big battleground of Super Tuesday and its delegates were split between Romney and Santorum, who won three congressional districts where he did not have a full slate.
 This created four unallocated delegates, whose status was to be determined later.
 But Santorum suspended his campaign before the meeting in the Ohio GOP central committee deciding on the delegates took place and Romney dropped the dispute on May 4 in the interest of party unity.